-Activity Pressure category Pressure Potential effects Equipment / Gear Duration (days) Time of year Factors constraining the activity Biological Monoculture Habitat dominated by single species and transformation of infaunal dominated community to epifaunal dominated community. market constraints By-catch mortality Mortality of organisms captured or disturbed during the harvest or process, damage to structural fauna of reefs Non-native species introduction Potential for alien species to be included with culture stock (hitch-hikers) Disease risk In event of an epizootic the ability to manage disease in uncontained subtidal shellfish populations would likely be compromised.
-The risk introduction of disease causing organisms by introducing seed originating from the 'wild' in other jurisdictions Nutrient exchange Increased primary production.
+Activity Pressure category Pressure Potential effects Equipment / Gear Duration (days) Time of year Factors constraining the activity Biological Monoculture Habitat dominated by single species and transformation of infaunal dominated community to epifaunal dominated community. market constraints By-catch mortality Mortality of organisms captured or disturbed during the harvest or process, damage to structural fauna of reefs Non-native species introduction Potential for alien species to be included with culture stock (hitch- hikers) Disease risk In event of an epizootic the ability to manage disease in uncontained subtidal shellfish populations would likely be compromised.
+The risk introduction of disease causing organisms by introducing seed originating from the 'wild' in other Nutrient exchange originating from the 'wild' in other jurisdictions Increased primary production.
 N 2 removal at harvest or denitrification at sediment surface.